Windows / External

 Frequently Asked Questions

-Can I recover files if the format would not complete?
+Can I recover files if the format wouldn't complete?

-Often, yes, if the drive is still detected and you have not overwritten it.
+Often, yes, if the drive is still detected and you haven't overwritten it.
 Recover what you need before retrying the format or running repair tools.

 Why does Windows fail to complete the format?